dcaro/learnk8/solutions/lab3/README.md

 ## Learn more ##

-You can learn more about kubernetes deployments at the following location [https://kubernetes.io/docs/concepts/workloads/controllers/deployment/](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+* You can learn more about kubernetes deployments at the following location [https://kubernetes.io/docs/concepts/workloads/controllers/deployment/](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+* Take a closer look at the different strategies that are available for the deployments.